marmelab/microrest.php/README.md

 ## Demo

 You can find a complete demo application in `examples/ng-admin`.

-It's just 2 commands for installation and run:
+You just need 2 commands to install and run it:

     make install-demo
     make run-demo